 Contents of the FTP Site

-This page describes the contents of the Melisma ftp site.
-The site contains a variety of things that may be useful to those who wish to experiment with, test, or use the Melisma system.
-You can also get a compressed version of the entire directory; download the file melisma2003.tar.gz in this directory.
-(Some browsers have trouble accessing this website, but it works fine with Internet Explorer.)
+The ftp site contains a variety of things that may be useful to those who wish to run, experiment with, test or use the Melisma system.

-SOURCE CODE.
-The site contains all the source code necessary for running the five programs which constitute the analyzer.
+Source code.
+First of all, the site contains all the source code necessary for the running of the five programs which constitute the analyzer.
 The programs are written in C, and run on a UNIX platform.
 For each program - meter, grouper, streamer, harmony and key - there is a directory containing the necessary source code for that program; a Makefile for compilation of the program; and a parameter file, currently containing the default parameters for the program.
 (To compile one of the programs, download the entire contents of the relevant directory; then enter the directory and type "make".)

 mftext.
-This program, which was written by Tim Thompson and modified by us, takes a standard midi file and outputs a "notefile" (a list of statements of the form "Note [ontime] [offtime] [pitch]", suitable for input to the Melisma meter program.
-Run it like this:mftext [input-file]
+This program, which was written by ??? and modified by us, takes a standard file and outputs a "notefile" (a list of statements of the form "Note [ontime] [offtime] [pitch]", suitable for input to the Melisma meter program.

 time-offset.
 This program ADDS a value to all time-points in the input file (either a notefile or note-beat file), and outputs the result.
 Run it like this:time-offset [time-offset value] [input-file]